Michael Jeter: Early life and education

-Jeter was born in Lawrenceburg, Tennessee on August 26, 1952.
+Jeter was born in Lawrenceburg, Tennessee, on August 26, 1952.
 His mother, Virginia (née Raines), was a housewife.
 His father, William Claud Jeter, was a dentist.
-Jeter had one brother, William, and four sisters, Virginia, Amanda, Emily, and Lori.
+Jeter had one brother and four sisters.
 Jeter was a student at Memphis State University (now the University of Memphis) when his interests changed from medicine to acting.
 He performed in several plays and musicals at the Circuit Theatre and its partner theatre, the Playhouse on the Square, in midtown Memphis.
 He left Memphis to further pursue his stage career in Baltimore, Maryland.

 Career

-Jeter's woebegone look, extreme flexibility, and high energy led Tommy Tune to cast him in the off-Broadway play Cloud 9 in 1981.
+Jeter's extreme flexibility and high energy led Tommy Tune to cast him in the off-Broadway play Cloud 9 in 1981.
 He received acclaim for his role in the Broadway musical Grand Hotel, for which he won a Tony Award.
 He subsequently starred in the CBS sitcom Evening Shade, winning a Primetime Emmy Award for his performance.
 Much of his work specialised in playing eccentric, pretentious, or wimpy characters, as in The Fisher King, Waterworld, Fear and Loathing in Las Vegas, The Green Mile and Drop Zone.
 In The Fisher King, Jeter portrayed "an unnamed homeless cabaret singer", and "shimmies across the screen with boundless confidence, turning what might have been a grotesque, or at least merely humorous, part into something noble, even indomitable...
 In a film unafraid of big acting, Jeter goes bigger than anyone."
 Occasionally, Jeter was able to stray from type for more diverse characters, such as those he portrayed in Jurassic Park III, Air Bud, and Open Range.
 Jeter is perhaps most known for his role as convicted felon Eduard Delacroix in The Green Mile, a role for which he was nominated along with the rest of the cast for a Screen Actors Guild Award.

 He also played Mr. Noodle's brother, Mister Noodle, on Sesame Street from 2000 to 2003.
 He appeared in an episode of Touched by an Angel in 1999 as Gus, an insurance salesman who arrives in Las Vegas, in the episode "The Man Upstairs".
 His last two appearances were in the films Open Range and The Polar Express.
 Both films were in post-production at the time of his death and, when released, contained a dedication to his memory.
 The season 35 premiere of Sesame Street, a special entitled "The Street We Live On", was similarly dedicated to Jeter.